jappun/gather/README.md

 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_anon_key
 ```
 You'll also need to set up your tables correctly as the program expects.
-If you need help setting it up, feel free to shoot me a message on [LinkedIn](www.linkedin.com/in/jappun).
+If you want the database schema, email me at jpdhillon07@gmail.com